 "I can't compare myself with Neuer," Alisson said before Liverpool met Bayern, their successors as European champions, in the Champions League in 2019.
 "He's one of the best in the last 10 years, maybe the best one.
 He's won everything and I'm just starting.

 "He's a reference for me and is a great guy as well.
 I've played against him, playing against him is a dream come true."

 The greatest of all-time?

 Neuer has won it all, and redefined his position at the same time.
 Previous greats have done most of their best work with their hands.
 Other sweeper-keepers haven't scaled nearly the same heights in their careers.
-Goodness, Neuer was almost Bayern's best outfield player on Sunday!
+Goodness, Neuer was almost Bayern's best outfield player in the Champions League final!

 When young goalkeepers today aspire to greatness, it is Neuer tactics videos they should be poring over.

 To dip into English football one final time: Neuer may not say he's the best in the business.
 But he's in the top one.